 Certain things start off as, “Well, let’s try this across the industry,” and then (they) quickly become the norm, something (we) can’t live without.
 The score box (on the baseball broadcast) is only about 23 years old. …When you see an old tape, you can’t tell the immediate score or balls and strikes.
 You don’t know what to do.
 The pitch cam where you can see the pitch zone is only about eight or nine years old on a regular basis.
 Now it seems like we’ve always had that because it’s such a valuable addition.

 There are things that come and go.
 ESPN tried to do bat speed (but you) don’t necessarily know how fast that should be going.
 Sometimes those things don’t work, so you want to keep trying them, but at the end of the day, you want to make sure that the viewer can enjoy it and understand it.
 Those are the things that usually work.

 TB: There are a lot of networks that have stayed away from using advanced analytics in their broadcasts.
-You guys are, in some ways, at the forefront of informing viewers with data.
-Where does that willingness to try new things come from?
+Where does that willingness to try new things like command+ come from?

 BV: The analytics question is really interesting because it’s a bigger and bigger part of all games, especially baseball right now, but your viewers don’t necessarily want a math lesson.
 How do you marry those two together where you give them information and teach them?
 Because these are things about why (a team’s) lineup is constructed a certain way, why guys are on the team.
 But get it back to a frame of reference that (viewers) can understand and compare it to (and) make the viewer feel that they’re not being force-fed, but instead getting information that helps enhance their viewing experience, and helps them understand their team.